Sadeeptha-B/TimeTracker/docs/RiskRegister - 23Oct2020.md

   <tr>
    <td>Unable to implement all requested features
    </td>
-   <td>Teammates not contributing, focus was not on the more urgent requirements
+   <td>Focus was not on the more urgent requirements
    </td>
    <td>Product may not be approved for release, more work carried over to future sprints
    </td>
    <td>3
    </td>